 European Governments in retaliation to Juarez's default on foreign loans seized the customs house at Vera Cruz where they could use import duties to pay off loans.
 The French went a steo further.
 France was the major lender and the expanonist-minded Napoleon III decided to establish a French colony.
 He attempted to seize the country and convinced the Austrian Archduke Maximilian rto accept a Mexican throne.
 Napoleon's choice of an Austrian prince may seem curious, but some historians believe Maximilian's father may have actually been Napoleon II.
 Backed by French troops, Maximillian was able to establish control over most of the country, but was unable to completely defeat the Juaristas.
 Maximilian was at first supported by the Mexican conservatives who had fought against Juarez in the War of Reform.
 They assumed an Austrian archduke would persue conservative policies.
 The conservatives were, however, disappointed with Maximilian.
 Unlike his brother, Emperor Franz Joseph of Austria, Mazimilian had a liberal outlook.
 Not only did he refuse to repeal Juarez's reforms, but instituted further reforns of his own.
 This cost him the support of the only group of Mexicans who had championed him.
 Juraez continued to resist Maximilian and the effort to maintain him in power became increasingly expensive for Napoleon III.
 The end of the United States Civil War (1865) meant increasing American oposition to the French intervention in Mexico.
 When Napoleon abandoned him by withdrrawing French troops, Maximilian was doomed.
 Juarez retook Mexico City (1867).
 Maximilian was executed by a Mexican fireing squad.

 The War of the Triple Alliance, also called the Paraguyan War, was the bloodiest conflict in Latin-American history.
+It is also dscribed as the 'stupidest war in Latin American history'.
 It was a war fought by Paraguay against aan alliance of neighboring states (Argentina, Brazil, and Uruguay).
 Only Bolivia among the countries bordering Paraguay did not enter the War.
+They would fight their own swar a few decades later.
 The countries between Argentina and Brazil (Bolivia, Paraguay, and Uruguay) struggled in the 19th century to retain their independence and territory against their more powerful neigbors.
 Arggentiba during the War for Independence attempted unsuccessfully to include what becamme Paraguay and Uruguay in their new nation.
 Even after independence, a range of issues, especially boundaries were left unresolved.
 Argentina and Brazil claimed territory that Paraguay also claimed.
 Uruguay was also a bone of contention.
 Brazilian Emperor Dom Pedro II intervened in Uruguayan politics and assisted the leader of Uruguay's Colorado Party to overthrow the Blanco Party (1864).
 Paraguayan Dictator , Francisco Solano López, saw this as a prelude toward Brazilian interference in his country.
 He declared war on Brazil (1864).
 López had conducted a massive buildup of a 50,000-man army.
-It was the largest army in South America.
+It was the largest army in South America, althogh poorly equipped.
 Bartolomé Mitre, president of Argentina, concerned about Paraguay's military buildup, saw this as an opportunity to obtain long-saught territoiry, organized an alliance with Brazil and Colorado-controlled Uruguay (the Triple Alliance).
 They declared war on Paraguay (May 1, 1865).
 Many Latin Americans when the War began saw Paraguay as the agressor and a threatening nation.
 As the War went on and went against Paraguay, sentiment shofted and began to be seen as Mitre's war of conquest, even in Argentina.
-The Emperor gsve command of the Brazilian forces at the end of the War to his French son-in-law, the Count d'Eu.
+The Emperor gave command of the Brazilian forces at the end of the War to his French son-in-law, the Count d'Eu.
 The War played an important role in the eventual abolition of slavery in Brazil.
 Slaves who volunteered for military service were granted their freedom.
+The largely Aner0Indian Paraguayan people were fanatically committed to López and the war effort, and as a result they fought with suisiudal ferocity.
+The War hinged on the Paraguayan river fortress of Humaitá--the Gibraltar of South Americas.
+It was locazted near the confluence of the Paraná and Paraguay rivers

 Another major war was the War of the Pacific involving Chile which fought against Bolivia and Peru.
 Boundary desputes emerged between the three countries.
 As Peru, Alto (Peru), and Chile were for a long period all part of the Viceroyalty of Peru, there was no need to carefully delimit borders, especially in the Atacama Desert which was though to be largely worthless territory.
 The discovery of mineral resources changed this.
 And as independent countries, defined national frontiers were needed.
 Bolivia at the time had a western province streaching through the Atacama Desert with a Pacific coast and ports.
 Bolivia was such a poor country, that it did not develop mines in the Atacama.
 Chilean companies with foreign financing did.
 The most valuable resource at the time was prehistoric deposits of guano.
 Before German chemists developed a chmical process for producing nitrates, the guano used for fertilizer was very valuable.
 The Brazilian Government allowed the Chilean companies to build the mines and both sides agreed to tax payments.
 The Bolivian Government pledged not to raise the taxes.
 Hilarion Daza seized power in Bolivia (1878).
 He was the illegitimate son of an Italian acribat who emigrated to Bolivia.
 He proceeeded to raise tazxes on the Chilean guano mines in the Atacama.
 The Chilean Government ordered its Army to seize the mines and the surrounding territiry.
 The Bolivians joined by their Peruvian ally.
 The more professional Chile military won both land and sea campaigns and occupied Lima.
 Peru lost its extreme south Tarapaca district and Bolivia its western outlet to the Pacific, leaving it land locked.
 This left Chile in control of the desolate, but mineral rich (nitrate and copper) Atacama Desert.
 It also left the Tacna-Arica issue unresolved which complicated relations with Peru and Bolivia through much of the 20th century.
 Chile return much of the territory Peru lost (1929), but not the Bolivian territory.
 While the market for guano declined, the Chileans found valuable copper deposits which is an important componet of the modern Chilean economy.